MagnusThome/RejsaCAN-ESP32/README.md

 - No wifi or Bluetooth = 14mA (+ 4mA for power LED)
 - Sleep = 3mA (+ 4mA for power LED).
 Note that the CAN transcevier is fully active and the DC-DC buck converter probably has some idle draw also.

-## CAN interface

-You can hook the board up straight to the car's OBD2 port or attach it directly to any CAN bus.
-You just need to connect the four wires.
-12V power, ground, CAN high and low.
-There is of course a bus termination resistor on the board, it can be disabled if not needed by cutting a pcb trace and optionally mounting a pin header and jumper.

 ## Housing

 Check out 3D printable housings in the <a href=3dprint>the 3D-print directory</a>.
 So far I've made one housing where you connect using a cable and another one with an integrated OBD2 connector to plug directly into the car.